Home » Travel » Visit Drayton Hall Near Charleston, South Carolina

 IMG_6159

-The river at the back of the plantation.
+Sitting area along the Ashley River at the front of the plantation.

 I would love to go back to Charleston.
 There are so many things to see and do.
 I found this list and we missed a few things…..Best Places to Visit in Charleston.